The Daily Escape:

 The immigration issue confounds all the developed countries.
 People who yearn for a better life hit the road (trail), and try to resettle in a better place.
 That’s ingrained in human nature, and is unlikely to change.
 The US has its illegal immigration problems, as does Europe.
 It is hard to reconcile branding the US as the “shining city on the hill” and then wall America off when people are seduced by the image.

 In order to plan for our future, we have to look carefully at forecasts of long term population growth in Central and South America.
 That’s where the pressure by illegal immigration will most likely come.
+If you would like some professional immigration law help then you may be interested in Frost Law Group, LLC, which can help you with any legal problems you may have.

 According to Worldometers, the current population of Central America is 179.5 million, and it is forecasted to reach 231.6 million by 2050.
 That means it will be growing at an annual rate of less than .5% by then, down from about 1.3% today.
 The census bureau forecasts that the US population in 2050 will be 388.4 million.